Dibyajyoti-Mukherjee/schoolmanagement_admin/README.md

+To chcek the codes, please download and unzip the code.zip file it contains all the codes of projects to check js and jquery codes or css codes open the folder using any code editor.

 To run the project on your system you have to follow below steps:
-1)Download the zip file and unzip it
-2)Install xampp server
+1)Download the schoolmanagement.zip file and unzip it 2)Install xampp server
 3)After installing it successfully copy the unzip file "schoolmanagement" and paste it in c drive->xampp->htdocs 4)Then Open Xampp Control Panel and click on start beside Apache server and click on start beside mysql.